haugene/docker-transmission-openvpn/docs/vpn-networking.md

+## COMING SOON

+**NOTE:** This page is just moved from it's previous location.
+A re-write is coming and I know that there are links to this page that promises more than what's here now.
+I'm [on it (#1558)](https://github.com/haugene/docker-transmission-openvpn/issues/1558)

 ## Access the WebUI
 But what's going on?
 My http://my-host:9091 isn't responding?
 This is because the VPN is active, and since docker is running in a different ip range than your client the response